 - Blot out as much excess water as possible with a towel.
 Hair should be damp, not soaking wet.
-A common error when blow-drying hair is to leave too much water in the hair.
-That can lead to over-drying, making hair fly-away.
+It’s not a good idea to leave too much water in the hair when blow-drying.
+That can lead to over-drying and leaving hair fly away.

 - Spritz a good volumizer on towel-dried hair, turn your head upside down and give hair a blast with the hairdryer.
 The aim is to dry hair from underneath.